ucsb-cs48-s20/project-s2-t3-slack-bot/docs/DEPLOY.md

 Click on “Create an App”, or if you already have some apps created, click on “Create New App” at the top-right of the page.
 In the pop-up box, enter a name for your bot in “App Name” and select the workspace that you would like to deploy the bot to.
 Click “Create App” afterwards.
 You should now be redirected to your app’s “Basic Information” page.

-# Add Redirect URLs and Bot Token Scopes in your Slack application
+# Install app to workspace and add Redirect URLs and Bot Token Scopes

 Now go to the "OAuth & Permissions" tab located here.
 <br/>![](images/scopeHelp1.png)

 <br/>Under "Redirect URLs," click on "Add New Redirect URL".
 Enter your redirect URL, which is a URL of the form `https://cgaucho.herokuapp.com/api/authorize`, with `cgaucho` swapped out for your Heroku app's name.
 Note that you will only need one redirect URL, unlike the following image.
+Afterwards, click on "Save URLs."
 <br/>![](images/scopeHelp3.png)

 <br/> Then, scroll down until you get to the box named "Scopes".
-Click on "Add an OAuth Scope" and add the four scopes in the following image:
+Under "Bot Token Scopes," click on "Add an OAuth Scope" and add the four scopes in the following image:
 <br/>![](images/scopeHelp2.png)

+Finally, scroll to the top of the page and click on the "Install App to Workspace" button.
+Select a channel for the bot to post in, and click "Allow."

 # Set up a MongoDB database